Leica M8 vs Sony HX95

 It is notable that the M8 has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the M8 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M8 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M8 was succeeded by the Leica M9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the M8 and HX95 can be found, respectively, in the Leica M8 Manual (free pdf) or the online Sony HX95 Manual.

 So what conclusions can be drawn?
 Is the Leica M8 better than the Sony HX95 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.